Rosselli

 Italian Cooking in a City That Usually Orders Steak

 That positioning matters.
 Italian cuisine in the United States has spent decades being misread, simplified, and folded into a single undifferentiated category.
-The more interesting restaurants now push back against that flattening, treating Italy's extraordinary regional breadth, from the butter-and-cream traditions of Emilia-Romagna to the olive oil and preserved fish logic of Sicily, as a serious editorial framework.
+The more interesting restaurants now push back against that flattening, treating Italy's extraordinary regional breadth, from the butter-and-cream traditions of Emilia-Romagna to the olive oil and preserved fish logic of Sicily, as a serious framework.
 Where a kitchen lands on that spectrum tells you more about its ambitions than almost any other single data point.

 The DC Dining Context It Enters

-The comparison set for a restaurant like Rosselli in Washington is narrower than the city's overall dining scale might suggest.
+The comparison set for Rosselli in Washington is narrower than the city's overall dining scale might suggest.
 DC has produced nationally recognized tables, and the bar for serious fine dining has risen sharply over the past decade.
-The Inn at Little Washington, operating since 1978 and holding three Michelin stars, anchors the leading of the regional fine-dining tier with a New American framework.
+The Inn at Little Washington, operating since 1978 and holding three Michelin stars, anchors the best of the regional fine-dining tier with a New American framework.
 Elsewhere in the city, highly technical programs from kitchens like Alfie's and its permanent Georgetown iteration demonstrate that DC diners will now follow ambitious, format-specific restaurants into niche territory.
 Bazaar Meat by José Andrés represents the Spanish-inflected high-production end of the city's protein-led dining.
 Rosselli, as an Italian kitchen in this company, occupies a position that requires more specificity than cuisine alone can provide.

 The Roots of What Rosselli Serves